Due to COVID-19, if you or your child are experiencing any symptoms, please call our office before coming to your scheduled appointment.

-The Division of Endocrinology/Diabetes provides comprehensive care to infants, children and young adults affected by diabetes or
+The Division of Endocrinology/Diabetes provides comprehensive care to infants, children and young adults affected by diabetes or hormonal (endocrine) disorders.

 These include, but are not limited to:

-The Diabetes Center is made possible by a partnership between UBMD Pediatrics and Women & Children’s Hospital of Buffalo (WCHOB).
+The Diabetes Center is made possible by a partnership between UBMD Pediatrics and Oishei Children’s Hospital.
 The Center plays a key role in the Western New York community where over 900 children with Type 1 and Type 2 diabetes receive their care.
 Although commonly thought of as an adult disease, Type 2 diabetes is now being diagnosed in children due in large part to the epidemic of childhood obesity.
 The Center is the only pediatric hospital to have received the designation of the Diabetes Center of Excellence for Type 2 diabetes from the New York State Department of Health with a grant awarded between 2006-2011, followed by a New York State grant awarded in 2011 for Obesity Prevention.
 In April 2013, the center joined the league of selected pediatric diabetes centers to be accredited by the American Diabetes Association (ADA) for the Education Recognition Program.

-Our team is involved in state of the art basic and clinical research focusing on insulin resistance/signaling and the treatment and prevention of Type 1 diabetes and overweight.
+The care of children with Type 1 and Type 2 diabetes is provided by a team of professionals using a state-of-the-art approach tailored to meet each patient's needs.
+The team includes nine Board Certified/Eligible Pediatric Diabetologist-Endocrinologists, one nurse practitioner and certified diabetes educator (CDE), two nurse-CDEs, 1 nurse educator, two registered dietitian-CDEs, and one social worker.
+Clinic appointments take place at Conventus during five half-day sessions, with dietary and diabetes education available.
+Patients are also seen outside of clinic for dietary counseling and diabetes education.Our team is involved in state of the art basic and clinical research focusing on insulin resistance/signaling and the treatment and prevention of Type 1 diabetes and overweight.
 Opportunities are available for patients interested in participating in research studies, led by the physicians with the assistance of experienced research personnel.
 Our center participates in TrialNet, a federally-funded grant aimed at screening and prevention of Type 1 diabetes in high risk individuals.
 For more than 20 years, the Diabetes Center has collaborated in nationwide efforts aimed at diabetes treatment and prevention.